 Over the past several years working with families and clients to determine if Mountain Valley Treatment Center is a good fit for their needs, I have found myself in a position of highlighting our program structure and educating families on what to look for when selecting an appropriate program.

-1. Look for a Center Where the Clients Tend to Have Similar Presenting Issues
+1. Look for an Anxiety Treatment Center Where the Clients Tend to Have Similar Presenting Issues

-2. Make Sure the Center Provides CBT & ERP Therapy
+2. Make Sure the Anxiety Treatment Center Provides CBT & ERP Therapy

 Do they provide CBT and ERP?
 A center that says they specialize in treating anxiety disorders must be providing sound exposure and response prevention therapy.
 ERP should also be conducted in a variety of environments and based on the client’s individual needs.

-3. Make Sure the Center Provides Individualized Treatment Plans
+3. Make Sure the Anxiety Treatment Center Provides Individualized Treatment Plans

 Ensure that the center creates and updates specific, individualized treatment plans for each client.
 Additionally, there should be a system in place whereby the client, and family have access to the plan and sign them.
 Typically, an initial treatment plan will be developed upon admission and be based on information collected during the admissions process.
 Once admitted and after a period of time to gather information, the clinical team and the client/family will create a master treatment plan with goals and objectives.
 Treatment plans should also be updated as necessary and based on evolving progress in treatment.